ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-Whatever is the way we use, the iterator will be _scoped_ to this block, which means we can use it only inside the block and that the variable will be deleted outside.
+Whatever is the way we use, the iterator variable will be _scoped_ to this block, which means we can use it only inside the block and that the variable will be deleted outside.
 If an `i` variable already exists in the main scope, it will simply be ignored and a new, local variable will be made.

 Another thing is about the incremental expression.
 It can be absolutely any expression, like `i --` to decrement it: